Helicity controls the direction of fluxes in rotating turbulence: End matter

 In a similar vein, one can refine the resonant condition \eqref{eq:reso} when $\tilde{s}=-s$ by introducing a parameter $\tilde{\omega}$ in the resonant condition $\omega_{\bp}^+ + \omega_{\bq}^- < \tilde{\omega} \Up$.
 This is equivalent to changing $\frac{\Up}{\Omega}\to \tilde{\omega}\frac{\Up}{\Omega}$ in the theory.
 Both refinements of \eqref{eq:reso} can be required to correct our approximate treatment of near-resonances (see \citep{gome2025waves} and SM \S\ref{app:KE}).

 In Fig.~\ref{fig:recap_scalings}, solid lines show a numerical solution of the QL system.
 To produce it, we first integrate numerically the Reynolds stress (given by Eq.~\eqref{eq:uv_py_2_main} for large $p^* > k_f$, but written more generally in SM Eq.~\eqref{eq:F}) over a discrete set of wavenumbers $p_z = 2\pi m_z/L_z$ and $p_x= 2\pi m_x/L_x$, ($m_z,m_x \in \mathbb{Z}^*$).
 We then determine the condensate amplitude $\Up/\Omega$ and the resulting transfer $\Tthree$ by solving Eq.~\ref{eq:mf_bal} in variable $\Up/\Omega$ via a root-finding procedure.
-In this integration, both $\tilde{\omega}$ and $Q$ are tuning parameters.
-In Fig.~\ref{fig:recap_scalings}, we use $\tilde{\omega}=1$ and $Q=8$.
+In this integration, $\tilde{\omega}$ is a tuning parameter.
+In Fig.~\ref{fig:recap_scalings}, we use $\tilde{\omega}=1$.
 Note that a better agreement with the DNS can be achieved when taking $\tilde{\omega}=1.2$ (See SM \S \ref{app:num}).

 Using the smooth filter \eqref{eq:Fkf_Lorentzian_main} results in a smooth transition between the homochiral and the heterochiral-interaction regimes around $\Roe \simeq 0.1$.
 Note, however, that this smooth filter is not relevant in the $Ro\to 0$ limit \citep{gome2025waves}.
 Finally, while capturing the disappearance of condensates as $Ro \to 0.5$, the introduction of cutoff $k_\Omega$ causes overshoots before the decay in condensate amplitude.
 We discuss this effect and its impact on the $Re$-dependence of the QL solution in SM \S \ref{app:num}.